Blosc/bloscpack/header_rfc.rst

 :checksum:
     (``uint8``)
     The checksum used.
-The following checksums, available in the python standard library should be supported and the checksum should be placed after the chunk.
+The following checksums, available in the python standard library should be supported.
+The checksum is always computed on the compressed data and placed after the chunk.

     :``0``:
         ``no checksum``